 I had a galvanized pail that’s actually for office supplies, and loved the idea of having real flowers in my collage gallery wall.
 They didn’t last more than a few days, even in a hidden cup of water, but they looked pretty while they lasted.

-I used a bookcase as my anchor, and had fun styling that too.
+I used a bookcase as my anchor under the gallery wall, and had fun styling that too.

-It was fun to add in color and natural elements.
+It was fun to add in color and mix in natural elements.

 These are some of my favorite books, and I love the colors for this project!